I’ve been wanting to get this post up for awhile. Thankfully baby boy is on the mend and I had a few minutes to get this up. Yay!

 4. Sew along the edges.
 I did a double seam because I like the look of it.
 I sewed a seam down the length of the rail guard so it would fold over a bit easier.
 The stitch length was a little too short for the thickness (hence the rippling).
 I was too lazy to get the seam ripper.

 5. Tie the teething rail guard on securely and have a little peace of mind.
 Yay!
 No more paint chips or damaged wood!
+You may need to double knot the ties depending on the fabric your use for the ties.

 ** The reason I tie the teething guard to the sides, is to prevent it from twisting around.
 V’s used to twist and it drove me nuts.**